 Covering just over 450 square miles, Rock Island County is located in northeastern Illinois along the border with Iowa.
 The Mississippi River separates Rock Island County with neighboring Iowa.
 As of the 2010 Census, the county had approximately 150,000 residents.
 The city of Rock Island is the county seat; however, the city of Moline is the county’s most populous city with almost 45,000 residents.
 Rock Island County is one of the four counties that make up the Davenport-Moline-Rock Island, IA-IL Metropolitan Statistical Area.

 Visitors and residents alike can enjoy all that Rock Island County has to offer.
 Art and history lovers may wish to visit the county’s many museums, including Rock Island Arsenal Museum and Hauberg Indian Museum or see a performance at the Alder Theatre or the John Deere Pavilion.
 Backwater Gamblers offers water ski shows along the Mississippi River in the summer while SnowStar winter park offers snow skiing and other winter sports.
 The Nabi Zoo is a favorite of children and adults alike and the entire family will want to visit the Black Hawk State Historic Site, listed on the National Register of Historic Places.
 The site includes much of the site of the original village of Saukenuk.
 The park includes a museum and a number of hiking trails along the Rock River and in surrounding woods.

-Nash, Nash, Bean & Ford, LLP in the Rock Island Community
+Nash, Nash, Bean & Ford, LLP in the Rock Island County Community

-If you have estate planning questions or concerns, or would like to get started creating your estate plan, contact the experienced Rock Island, Illinois estate planning attorneys at Nash, Nash, Bean & Ford, LLP by calling 309-944-2188 to schedule an appointment.
+If you have questions relating to estate planning in the State of Illinois, or wish to get started on your estate plan, contact the experienced Illinois estate planning attorneys at Nash, Nash, Bean & Ford, LLP by calling 309-944-2188 to schedule your free consultation.